GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv2/tut_migration_to_manifest_v2/index.md

 ## Summary of security changes {: #security-summary }

 There are a number of security-related changes that accompany the move from manifest version 1 to version 2.
-Many of these changes stem from Chrome’s adoption of [Content Security Policy][7]; you should read more about this policy to understand its implications.
+Many of these changes stem from Chrome's adoption of [Content Security Policy][7]; you should read more about this policy to understand its implications.

 ### Inline scripts and event handlers disallowed {: #inline_scripts }